jakkaj/k-scratch-node/README.md

 # k-scratch
 K-Scratch allows you to get, edit and immediately send back changes to Azure Functions for fast prototyping.

+It's a great way to edit your functions on Windows, Linux and Mac using open source development tools such as Atom and Visual Studio Code.
+When you save edits to your files they are immediately sent back to Azure.

+You can fire your Functions remotely and see the result in your local console as all debug output is sent from the remote Azure environment right to your local console.

 **Warning:** This is a tool to aid in the development of Azure Functions - you shouldn't edit your production Functions in this way.

 **Note:** This is a command line tool - it's not meant to be used as a "require".
 If you want to access your Kudu Scm site through a nice node API, then you're looking for [kudu-api](https://www.npmjs.com/package/kudu-api) (which this project uses :)).